-The availability of advanced diagnostic testing is the heart of our cardiac, vascular, and neurology services.
-The very best in state-of-the-art technology enables ACMC's cardiac services department to provide a comprehensive variety of diagnostic exams to get you back in the game.
+The availability of advanced diagnostic testing is the heart of ACMC's cardiac, vascular and neurology services.
+The very best in state-of-the-art technology enables ACMC to provide a variety of diagnostic exams to monitor your body's health.

 Each time your heart beats, it creates an electrical impulse.
-An EKG records these impulses using tiny receivers taped to the chest, arms, and legs.
-Twelve different "views" of the heart are created and recorded on paper.
-This test will help your cardiologist determine if further testing is needed.
+An EKG records these impulses using tiny receivers taped to the chest, arms and legs.
+Twelve different views of the heart are created and recorded on paper.

 Exercise Stress Test